Student & Alumni News

 Jennifer Almodovar Jimenez ’18 has been named a member of the newest class of Schwarzman Scholars, a prestigious program that provides graduate fellowships based in Beijing, China.

-The Schwarzman Fellowship sends you to a special college at Tsinghua University, one of Beijing's finest, for a year of study alongside the best and brightest of China and the rest of the world.
-They're incredibly hard to get, and Jennifer's on her way to an amazing experience!
+The Schwarzman Fellowship sends scholars to Tsinghua University, one of Beijing's top schools, for a year of study alongside the best and brightest of China and the rest of the world.